The guide to what you type after you type THE END

 This back matter appears at the end, and provides information on the printing and publishing process of the book, particularly in regard to the technical details.
 It touches on things like the paper, ink, and binding used.
 A "Note on the Type" might be included, or be added separately, providing information on the font/typeface selected for the book, as well as its history and characteristics.

 There you have it!
 Now you know what to do after typing THE END.
-If you're still concerned about the back matter you might need, or how to format these sections, you can send your work to Scribendi's seasoned manuscript editors—a few of them even understand gravitational physics, if you want some dark matter in your back matter.
+If you're still concerned about the back matter you might need, or how to format these sections, you can send your work to Scribendi's seasoned book editors—a few of them even understand gravitational physics, if you want some dark matter in your back matter.